Singular locus of q-logarithmic foliations: Introduction

 define irreducible components of the moduli space of codimension $q$ foliations on $\PP^n$, and Gargiulo in \cite{javi2020} gives an independent proof of the case $q=2$ using deformation theory.

 This article deals with foliations defined by logarithmic forms such as the ones above.
-Instead of focusing on the stability of such forms under deformation, we deal with their singular locus and their unfoldings, generalizing the main result of \cite{fmi} to the case of arbitrary codimension, and applying this results to the characterization of the unfoldings of these foliations, as we will explain now.
+Instead of focusing on the stability of such forms under deformation, we deal with their singular locus and their unfoldings, generalizing the main result of \cite{fmi} to the case of arbitrary codimension, and applying this result to the characterization of the unfoldings of these foliations, as we will explain now.

-Unfoldings of singular foliations, and particularly \emph{first order unfoldings} (see \cref{defUnfolding} below) were introduced independently by Suwa and Mattei (see \cite{suwa-unfoldings_complex, mattei91} and the references within).
+Unfoldings of singular foliations, and particularly \emph{first order unfoldings} (see \cref{defUnfolding} below), were introduced independently by Suwa and Mattei (see \cite{suwa-unfoldings_complex, mattei91} and the references within).
 Although the original definition of Suwa was stated in full generality, the focus of these earlier articles was on germs of codimension-1 foliations around a singularity.

 In later years, the work of Suwa has been expanded in several articles, see \cite{mmq,mmq2} and the references within.
 In this paper we will apply the results from \cite{mmq2} to study the singular locus of a $q$-logarithmic foliation.
 That paper is a generalization of \cite{mmq}.
-Since we will refer several times to both articles, we will briefly explain here what they are about.
+Since we will refer to both articles several times, we will briefly explain what they are about here.